Efficient compression of neural networks and datasets

-This section provides additional context for the experiments described in Section \ref{sec:stExperiments}.
-Table \ref{teacher-student-description-length} provides a summary of the best description length obtained by optimizing with a given method in a given setting.
+This section provides additional context for the experiments described in Sec.~\ref{sec:stExperiments}.
+Tab.~\ref{teacher-student-description-length} provides a summary of the best description length obtained by optimizing with a given method in a given setting.

-Figure \ref{fig:student-teacher-losses:app} shows additional plots that exhibit the dependence of test loss on model size (which is in turn determined by regularization strength).
-As in Appendix \ref{sec:classifier-benchmark-figures}, the error bars in those figures, as well as in Figure \ref{fig:student-teacher-losses} in the main text, were computed using an adaptive binning approach that groups data points along the x-axis into bins containing at least 10 points each and spanning at least 0.1 on the log10 scale.
+Fig.~\ref{fig:student-teacher-losses:app} shows additional plots that exhibit the dependence of test loss on model size (which is in turn determined by regularization strength).
+Here, as well as in Fig.~\ref{fig:student-teacher-losses} in the main text and App.~\ref{sec:classifier-benchmark-figures}, the error bars were computed using an adaptive binning approach that groups data points along the x-axis into bins containing at least 10 points each and spanning at least 0.1 on the log10 scale.
 For each bin, the median performance metric was calculated with error tubes indicating the interquartile range (IQR).
 This method provides a more robust representation of performance trends compared to simple averaging, especially with the varied outcomes that result from different hyperparameter combinations and network initializations.
 One can again observe a U-curve in the center column of the figure and better test accuracy for smaller model sizes for the small dataset in the more accurate Gauß loss scenario, while the MSE loss for the smallest model size is somewhat noisy.
 For large dataset sizes (right column), the trend is inverted as expected.

-Figure \ref{fig:student-teacher-description-alpha:app} shows the dependence of description length on $\alpha$.
+Fig.~\ref{fig:student-teacher-description-alpha:app} shows the dependence of description length on $\alpha$.
 The black line indicates the verbatim coding of the data.
 One can see that the right amount of regularization depends on the dataset size and is always capable of reducing the description length of the data.
-As we progress from smaller to larger datasets, we again witness a U-shaped curve pattern emerging (which starts with a left half-U, morphs into a full U and is expected to eventually reverse into a right half-U), interestingly somewhat shifted toward larger dataset sizes compared to the pattern we observe in Figures \ref{fig:student-teacher-losses} and \ref{fig:student-teacher-losses:app}.
+As we progress from smaller to larger datasets, we again witness a U-shaped curve pattern emerging (which starts with a left half-U, morphs into a full U and is expected to eventually reverse into a right half-U), interestingly somewhat shifted toward larger dataset sizes compared to the pattern we observe in Fig.~\ref{fig:student-teacher-losses} and~\ref{fig:student-teacher-losses:app}.